bugboy-20/wallpapermenu/README.md

 CONFIG_FILE= /path/where/place/config/file/
 ```

 ## how to use it

-just open the file for the "GUI"
+just open the script to use the user interface

-exec with the --no-gui will set the background as the config file say
+exec with the --no-cli will set the background according to .config file

-e.g. add `exec_always bash -c "wallpapermenu --no-gui"` in `.config/i3/config`
+e.g. add `exec_always bash -c "wallpapermenu --no-cli"` in `.config/i3/config`